ftuyama/cracking-the-tech-interview/docs/react/index.md

 - **Redux**: Redux is a popular state management library that can be used with React.
 It provides a centralized store that holds the state of an application and allows components to subscribe to changes.
 - **Server-side Rendering**: React can be used for server-side rendering, which means that the initial HTML is generated on the server and sent to the client.
 This can improve the performance and SEO of a web application.

+## Props vs State

+There are two types of “model” data in React: props and state.
+The two are very different:

+- **Props are like arguments you pass to a function**.
+They let a parent component pass data to a child component and customize its appearance.
+For example, a Form can pass a color prop to a Button.
+- **State is like a component’s memory**.
+It lets a component keep track of some information and change it in response to interactions.
+For example, a Button might keep track of isHovered state.

+Props and state are different, but they work together.
+A parent component will often keep some information in state (so that it can change it), and pass it down to child components as their props.
+It’s okay if the difference still feels fuzzy on the first read.
+It takes a bit of practice for it to really stick!

 ## Angular vs React

 | |**Angular**|**React**|